pklarich/Udacity-DE-NanoDegree/Capstone/README.md

 ## Step 4: Run Pipelines to Model the Data

 See etl file.
-Belwo is an example query that was ran which locates players that have shot with either a field goal percentage of greater than 50% or a 3 point field goal percentage of greateer than 40% in the most recent season and then filters by players being paid less than 10 million dollars.
+Below is an example query that was ran which locates players that have shot with either a field goal percentage of greater than 50% or a 3 point field goal percentage of greateer than 40% in the most recent season and then filters by players being paid less than 10 million dollars.
 This is a simple example of how this data set could potentially be used to determine under valued players.

 ```
 SELECT s1.player_id,